North York New Condos for Sale

 This is one of the municipalities that was amalgamated to become part of the Toronto mega-city, and this allowed North York to become a city within a city.
 It was initially known as a regional cultivation core composed of dispersed communities.
 It is bordered by Finch Ave. to the north, Victoria Park to the East, West to Keele St. and south to Lawrence Ave.

 It began as an assembly of unique independent neighbourhoods, this gave it the reputation as a monumentally diverse area.
 The neighbourhood has an urban feel to it, being made up of narrow residential streets and wide boulevards.
-It houses some of the most diverse expanses around with a mix of noticeable wealth, poorer communities, and everything in between.
+It houses some of the most diverse expanses around with a diverse mix of income levels, a crucial ingredient for thriving urban communities.

-Almost half of the city's populace is made up of visible minorities, and it has approximately 655,913 people occupying its borders.
+Almost half of the city's populace is made up of visible minorities, and approximately 672,955 people occupy its borders.
 The many new high-density condos being developed and sold within its boundaries is expected to drastically increase its population.
 The neighbourhood is also notorious for its high levels of income.
 The average household income is $71,726.

 Many of the community's businesses are either in the corporate, manufacturing, or product distribution sectors.
 North York City Centre, is its central business district and has since been a secondary economic hub outside downtown Toronto.